mroavi/vim-tomux/README.md

 you are sending large portions of text.

 To solve this, tomux provides an option to communicate over the clipboard instead.
-Some programming languages have a method to paste text from the clipboard to the REPL.
+Several programming languages provide a method to execute code from the clipboard in the REPL.
 To enable this option, assign a string to `b:tomux_clipboard_paste`.
 This string should be the method that pastes and runs the content of the clipboard quietly in the REPL.
-For example, to enable this functionality with ipython you could define:
+For example, to enable this functionality with ipython, add the line below inside Python's filetype plugin file:
 ```vim
 let b:tomux_clipboard_paste = "paste -q"
 ```

-To enable this in a Julia REPL use:
+or with Julia, add:
 ```vim
 let b:tomux_clipboard_paste = "include_string(Main, clipboard())"
 ```
+inside Julia's filetype plugin file.

 Options
 -------